Daraan/LunaticAI-Driver-for-CARLA-Simulator/conf/agent_settings_full_example.md

 # Example of full Agent Settings

-Note: This file is a documentation only, it describes the full merge of the different setting files in the *./agent* folder.
+Note: This file is a documentation only, it describes the full merge of the different setting files in the conf/agent* folder.

+You can find the typed version of this schema in [`agents/tools/config_creation.py`](#agents.tools.config_creation).

 ```yaml
 # LunaticAgentSettings